Do you want to learn what things do in San Andres, Colombia?

 Is San Andres Safe?

+See this guide on safety in San Andres for ideas on what to expect.
 There is a relaxing vibe in the air and you’ll see a very heavy police presence on the island.
 However, this doesn’t mean crime is nonexistent on the island.

 I heard stories of tourists who had been robbed (mostly theft and late-night muggins) but these types of incidents can be easily avoided.